 What is the Purpose of a Website?

 What is the purpose of a website?
 I’ve had the good fortune of working with many different clients across a wide range of industries.
-A question I often get from prospective clients is, ‘Have you ever done a website in XYZ industry’?
+A question I often get from prospective clients who submit a website a website design RFP is, ‘Have you ever done a website in XYZ industry’?

 Many times I have, but even when I haven’t, it doesn’t matter.
 Here’s why.

 What is a website?

 A website is not really about the thing that you’re selling or the information you are presenting.

 Nor is it about you or your company.

 A website is about your prospect and their needs.
 And communicating in a clear, specific and persuasive manner to their needs.